godwokenrises/godwoken-polyjuice/README.md

     eth_addr_reg_id  : u32          (little endian, the ETH_Address_Registry Contract id)
 ```

-Polyjuice creator account is a godwoken account for creating Polyjuice contract account.
+Polyjuice creator account is a Godwoken account for creating Polyjuice contract account.
 This account can only be created by [meta contract][meta-contract], and the account id is used as the chain id in Polyjuice.
-The `sudt_id` field in script args is the sUDT token current Polyjuice instance bind to as [`pETH`](https://github.com/nervosnetwork/godwoken/blob/master/docs/life_of_a_polyjuice_transaction.md#peth).
+The `sudt_id` field in script args is the sUDT token current Polyjuice instance bind to as [`pCKB`](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md#pCKB).
 The `eth_addr_reg_id` field in script args is the id of `ETH Address Registry` layer2 contract which provides two-ways mappings between `eth_address` and `gw_script_hash`.

 ### Contract account script